Semantic OcTree Mapping and Shannon Mutual Information Computation for Robot Exploration: Information Computation for Semantic OctoMap Representations

 This implies that the innermost summations of \eqref{eq:mut_inf_semantic} and \eqref{eq:mut_inf_semantic_octomap} can be obtained in $O(N_{\tau,b})$ and $O(Q_{\tau,b})$, respectively, where $N_{\tau,b}$ is the number of map cells along a single ray $\bfR_{\tau}\bfeta_b$ up to its maximum range, and $Q_{\tau,b}$ is the number of groups of consecutive cells that possess the same multi-class probabilities.
 In an environment containing $K$ object classes, evaluating the informativeness of a trajectory composed of $T$ observations, where each observation contains $B$ beams, has a complexity of $O(T B K N_{\tau,b})$ for a regular-grid multi-class representation and a complexity of $O(T B K Q_{\tau,b})$ for a multi-class OcTree representation.

-As we demonstrate in Sec.~\ref{sec:experiments}, for a ray $\bfR_{\tau}\bfeta_b$ we often observe that $Q_{\tau,b}$ is significantly smaller than $N_{\tau,b}$ thanks to the OcTree pruning mechanism.
-Since $N_{\tau,b}$ scales linearly with the map resolution, the complexity of information computation over a semantic OctoMap grows sub-linearly with respect to the size of the OcTree elements, which is a parameter analogous to the map resolution.
+As we demonstrate in Sec.~\ref{subsec:SRLE}, for a ray $\bfR_{\tau}\bfeta_b$ we often observe that $Q_{\tau,b}$ is significantly smaller than $N_{\tau,b}$ thanks to the OcTree pruning mechanism.
+Since $N_{\tau,b}$ scales linearly with the map resolution, the complexity of information computation over a semantic OctoMap grows sub-linearly with respect to the inverse of the OcTree element dimensions, which is a parameter analogous to the map resolution.